Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 Properly dried fish aka 'preserved fish' is great for storing for the long-term.
 When done properly, the shelf-life of dried fish is months, or even years.

-Check out the following TOP tips to make sure your fish - preserved by dehydrating - stays safe and tasty.
+Check out the following tips to make sure your fish - preserved by dehydrating - stays safe and tasty.

-The drying process of fish at a low temperature is important because it helps prevent the growth of bacteria as we don't want to experience food poisoning, right?
+Drying fish at a low temperature is important because it helps prevent the growth of bacteria as we don't want to experience food poisoning, right?
 Right!

-We typically dehydrate fish on a low temperature as fish can spoil quickly if dried at a high temperature, risking case hardening (tough, outer "skins") which stops foods from drying evenly.
+When fish is dried at a high temperature, we risk case hardening (tough, outer "skins") which stops foods from drying evenly on the inside.
+Keep an eye on the dehydration process closely.

-NOTE: If your dehydrator manual has specifics on drying fish, read it!
+TIP: If your dehydrator manual has specifics on drying fish, read it!

 The best storage containers for dehydrated food are airtight and are moisture-proof.
 This helps to keep the food fresh and prevents it from spoiling.

-Cleaning your dehydrator is important to avoid bacteria growth and to keep your dehydrator in good condition.
-After dehydrating fish, here is the best way to clean your dehydrator:
+Cleaning your dehydrator is important to avoid bacterial growth and to keep your dehydrator in excellent condition.

 For the trays: Rinse off any fishy residue in the kitchen sink, and then use your dishwasher the clean the trays!

-Please note: Check to make sure your brand of tray is "dishwasher safe."
-I don't want them melting on you in the heat-drying cycle.
 In fact, in other posts, I suggest using the wash and rinse cycles only on your dishwasher, and taking out the trays BEFORE the heat/dry cycle starts.

 No dishwasher?
 Soak your trays in the sink in hot soapy water.
 Use a scrubby pad or an old toothbrush to get in the tight spaces.
 Rinse well and let air dry,

-Or do what I do... go to the store or fresh fish market!
+Or... do what I do... go to the store or fresh fish market!

 Thanks for stopping by to learn how to dehydrate seafood.
-If you need to ask me anything, send me an email here.

 If you like the content, please give me some love by clicking on the 🩷 in the lower right hand corner (on just about all my pages).
 This signals to me that you find it enjoyable and useful.
 Thank you so much!